ARTbio/GalaxyKickStart/README.md

 Beware that vagrant redirect some ports from the guest machine to the host machine.
 Therefore, if this ports are already in use, you must change the ports specified in the Vagrantfile to other ports.
 After "ssh" to the virtual machine, execute the same procedure described in the beginning of this text.
-Galaxy will be available in http port 10080 on the host network ip where the guest was installed if you did not changed it in the Vagrantfile.
+Galaxy will be available in http port 8080 on the host network ip where the guest was installed if you did not changed it in the Vagrantfile.
+FTP server will be on 2121.